TDHook: A Lightweight Framework for Interpretability: Use Cases

-\paragraph{Attribution patching} Attribution patching, also known as causal mediation analysis \citep{Vig2020InvestigatingGB}, is a method to understand the contribution of different components of the model to the output.
+\paragraph{Attribution patching} Activation patching, also known as causal mediation analysis \citep{Vig2020InvestigatingGB}, is a method to understand the contribution of different components of the model to the output.
 It provides a powerful causal analysis but is costly to compute, as it requires as many forward passes as there are components to patch.
 Attribution patching \citep{nanda2022attributionpatching} was proposed as an alternative using a first-order approximation, only requiring two forward passes and one backward pass.
 Recent work has replaced the gradient by a relevance score obtained using LRP, i.e. RelP \citep{Jafari2025RelPFA}.
-We explore the generalisability of this idea, and the results of the RelP method are sensitive to the LRP rules used, notably the results using the AH-rule presented in the paper, but not used for the experiments, are presented in Appendix \ref{app:use_cases_details}.
+We explore the generalisability of this idea by replacing gradients by latent relevances.
+And show that the results of the RelP method are sensitive to the LRP rules used, notably the results using the AH-rule, introduced in the paper {Jafari2025RelPFA} but not used for the experiments, are presented in Appendix \ref{app:use_cases_details}.
 The results in Figure \ref{fig:attribution_patching_evaluation} show that only methods closely related to the gradient are relevant for attribution patching.
-In fact, the rules used by RelP correct local gradient shatters, but do not conserve the relevance throughout propagation like traditional LRP rules.